SalehKhatri/postman-mcp/CONTRIBUTING.md

 ## 📄 License

-By contributing to Postman MCP, you agree that your contributions will be licensed under the ISC License.
+By contributing to Postman MCP, you agree that your contributions will be licensed under the MIT License.

 ## 🆘 Need Help?